trofi/trofi.github.io.gen/posts/308-a-breakage-example-in-c-variadic-function.md

 case.
 But it does not have to.

-This is our corruption mechanic: we store 32 bits on stack for parammeters `8` and above and then read 64-bit values from store locations in `C` pseudo-code:
+This is our corruption mechanic: we store 32 bits on stack for parameters `8` and above and then read 64-bit values from store locations in `C` pseudo-code:

 ```c